Wednesday, July 31, 2019

 I visited the new section of the Pike Place Market which had opened last year but I hadn't noticed until my return home.
 It has its own giant pig(gy bank), not as nice looking as Rachel, but few pigs are.
 In the mall area I visited Golden Age Collectables, BLMF Literary Saloon, Orange Dracula (novelty), Rummage Around, and Lion Heart Books.
 On the outside area I visited the left wing new books store Left Bank Books.
 I walked to Pacific Place, where I noticed the scrap-metal penguin was gone, a key attraction to the area.
 I did visit Barnes & Noble in the mall before taking a D Rapidride bus north using a transfer.

 [NOW: The other “pig” is Billie.
-That Barnes & Noble has closed.]
+Rummage Around and that Barnes & Noble have closed.]

 Despite it costing three dollars more than I had previously paid, I had a meal at KFC to avoid another McDonald's meal.
 I visited Mercer Street Books en route to the International Fountain at Seattle Center.
 More live music and food vendors.
 After a brief visit to Seattle Center Armory I returned to the fountain.
 After the last song of the evening, the emcee asked for applause for the last band.
 After the muted applause he said, “Well, that's it then”).
 The fountain worked for a little longer, then it stopped and the police came along to get everyone out so the cleaning process after the Take a Bite event could begin.
 Presumably as per previous years the fountain will be working again Thursday, but other parts of the park should resume operation tomorrow.
 Both last night and tonight, Christians were holding signs.
 Judging from the signs they may be the same group that disrupted the Greenwood and Torchlight Parades last year.